Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In Loving Memory of Emmeline.
 Beloved wife of Frederick Thomas Ford.
 Who passed on January 28th 1935.
 And of Frederick Thomas Ford.
 Who passed on January 26th 1936.
 And In Dearest Memory of their daughter Iris Emmeline Ford Spooner B. 1892 D. 1965.
 And of her son Michael Max.
 B. 1933 D. 1965."

-Emmeline Ford was born Harriette Emmeline Shepherd on 24th August 1866 in Paddington London to James Shepherd, a stock broker, and his wife Mary Alexa Williams.
+Emmeline Ford was born Harriette Emmeline Shepherd on 24th August 1866 in Paddington London to James Shepherd, a stockbroker, and his wife Mary Alexa Williams.
+Emmeline was christened on 22nd September 1866 at Christ Church, Lancaster Gate, Westminster, London.

-On 30th April 1891 Emmeline married Frederick Thomas Ford.
+On 30th April 1891 Emmeline married Frederick Thomas Ford at Christ Church, Lancaster Gate.

 Frederick Thomas Ford was born on 22nd February 1859 in Loudwater, Berkshire to Thomas Burch Ford, a blotting paper manufacturer, and his wife Elizabeth Slade.
 Frederick first appears on the 1861 Census aged two years old, living with his parents and elder sisters, Mary Ann, Fanny and Ada Helen in Loudwater, Berkshire.

-In 1871 twelve year old Frederick is boarding at Richmond House School, 59, Castle Street, Reading, Berkshire.
-By 1881 the twenty two year old Frederick had left education to help in his father's paper manufacturing business.
-On the 1881 Census Frederick can be found living with his parents, elders sister Mary Ann and Ada and younger sister Agnes at London Road in High Wycombe.
+In 1871 twelve-year-old Frederick is boarding at Richmond House School, 59, Castle Street, Reading, Berkshire.
+By 1881 the twenty-two-year-old Frederick had left education to help in his father's paper manufacturing business.
+On the 1881 Census Frederick can be found living with his parents, elder sisters Mary Ann and Ada, and younger sister Agnes at London Road in High Wycombe.

-I am unable to locate Frederick on the 1891 Census.
+I am unable to locate Frederick on the 1891 Census, however Frederick travelled to both New York and Puerto Rico during his lifetime.

 In 1892 Frederick and Emmeline celebrated the birth of their first child, a daughter Iris Emmeline Ford.
-Vera Marjorie Ford was born in 1893, followed by Frederick Victory Russell Ford in 1897 and finally Cynthia Alexa Ford in 1901.
+Vera Marjorie Ford was born in 1893, followed by Frederick Victor Russell Ford in 1897, and finally Cynthia Alexa Ford in 1901.

 By 1901 after the death of his father Thomas in 1892, Frederick was now the managing director of the blotting paper business.
-Frederick and his family have moved to Kimbers House in Braywick, Berkshire.
+Frederick and his family have moved to Kimbers House in Bray, Berkshire.
+In 1906 Frederick Thomas was elected the Churchwarden of St Michael's church, Bray Berkshire

 Iris took the death of her son hard and began drinking heavily, sadly Iris was to die from severe burns she received after falling asleep with a lit cigarette whilst under the influence of alcohol on 11th December 1965.